GoosiferIO/ZooBerry-Docs/docs/zt1/advanced/lua-scripting-in-zt1.md

 print("Hello, World!")
 ```

-As you can see, the Lua program is much simpler and easier to understand, and makes it a great choice for scripting in games.
+As you can see, the Lua program is much simpler and easier to understand, so it makes it a great choice for scripting in games.

-What EMU API does is it does something called abstraction.
+I sort of touched on this just now, but what EMU API does is it does something called abstraction.
 This means it takes the complex C++ code and packages it up in a way that users can interact with it using Lua.
 This is a very powerful concept and it's what makes Lua scripting in Zoo Tycoon 1 possible.

 When we use Lua scripts in Zoo Tycoon 1, we are essentially calling the complicated C++ code that has been hidden away from us.
 This is why we need EMU API to use Lua in Zoo Tycoon 1.
 It's the bridge that connects the two languages, and in turn, it's the bridge that connects us to the game.